Real People Stories – Ruby

 Eliana

 I’ve had so many cysts in my lifetime that either burst or went away on their own.
 However, I had a “cyst” that did almost nothing for almost a year but grew slightly.
-I call it an HPV-type cyst because they couldn’t differentiate it on my internal ultrasounds.
+I call it a cyst because they couldn’t differentiate it on my internal ultrasounds.
 My fill-in OB (my regular OB was out sick) recommended taking my ovary and tube because she didn’t like that it wasn’t following the “norm” for my body.
 She was concerned that my HPV regular OB hadn’t addressed it with me in any test.
 She assured me that she was 99% sure it was not cancer, but unfortunately, it was that 1%.

 Here we go, treatments.

 Taking the tube and ovary caught the cancer soon enough that it had not spread.
 However, if the tumour (cyst) had burst, it would have been different.
 I’ll be honest: I test dealt with PCOS and cysts for such a long time that CA125-type pain was just “normal” for me.
-I never had any HPV symptoms that would have made me go, “Hey, that’s not normal.”
+I never had any symptoms that would have made me go, “Hey, that’s not normal.”
 Which is why ovarian cancer can sometimes be called the silent killer.
 I was 34 when this happened.

 I asked for them to please take everything during surgery.